spmarisa/sample-elasticsearch/readme.md

 feign - dynamic rest client

-ribbon - client side load balancing
+ribbon - client side load balancing - how will it happen

 zuul - intelligent routing

 make a call from one sevice to another

+read gradle tutorial

+read all in detail